selmeci/dgraph-tonic/README.md

 }
 ```

-If you cannot use generics or traits object you can use predefined exported transaction types: *Txn, TxnReadOnly, TxnBestEffort, TxnMutated, TxnTls, TxnTlsReadOnly, TxnTlsBestEffort, TxnTlsMutated, TxnAcl, TxnAclReadOnly, TxnAclBestEffort, TxnAclMutated*
+If you cannot use generics or traits object you can use predefined exported transaction types: *Txn, TxnReadOnly, TxnBestEffort, TxnMutated, TxnTls, TxnTlsReadOnly, TxnTlsBestEffort, TxnTlsMutated, TxnAcl, TxnAclReadOnly, TxnAclBestEffort, TxnAclMutated, TxnAclTls, TxnAclTlsReadOnly, TxnAclTlsBestEffort, TxnAclTlsMutated*

 ### Run a mutation